LogtalkDotOrg/logtalk3/tools/NOTES.md

 -------------------

 Specific notes about each tool can be found in the corresponding `NOTES.md` files.
-HTML documentation for each tool API can be found on the `docs` directory (open the `../docs/index.html` file with your web browser).
+HTML documentation for each tool API can be found in the `docs` directory (open the `../docs/index.html` file with your web browser).
 The documentation for these tools can be regenerated using the shell scripts `../scripts/update_html_docs.sh` and `../scripts/update_svg_diagrams.sh`.